OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 between packages, which led to a re-implementation of the conda package manager in C++, distributed in the `mamba` package.

-To install the `mamba` package, use the command below.
+Install the `mamba` package using the command below.

 ```bash
 conda install mamba